 US natural gas prices

-Lower natural gas prices are negative for natural gas producers such as Chesapeake Energy (CHK), Southwestern Energy (SWN), QEP Resources (QEP), and Cabot Oil & Gas (COG).
-These companies make less money when natural gas prices fall.
-All these companies combined make up ~2% of the Vanguard Energy ETF (VDE).
+Higher natural gas prices are positive for natural gas producers such as Chesapeake Energy (CHK), Range Resources (RRC), QEP Resources (QEP), and Cabot Oil & Gas (COG), because these companies make more money when natural gas prices rise.
+These companies combined make up ~2% of the Vanguard Energy ETF (VDE).

-With lower prices, natural gas producers may be inclined to produce less.
-This would in turn be negative for the energy MLP sector, which includes companies such as MarkWest Energy Partners (MWE).
-Lower production would mean lower volumes to transport, which could hurt MLP revenues.
+With higher prices, natural gas producers may be inclined to produce more.
+This inclination would be positive for the energy transportation MLP sector, which includes companies such as MarkWest Energy Partners (MWE).
+Higher production would mean higher volumes to transport, leading to higher MLP revenues.

-In the next part of this series, we’ll see how various securities that are exposed to natural gas performed last week.
+Early Friday, October 30, prices held strong and continued trading at~$2.36 per MMBtu.
+In the next part of this series, we’ll look at how various securities exposed to natural gas performed last week.